openmod-tracker/amiris/docs/Get-Started/QuickStart.md

 Now, open the newly created folder called "simple" and check out the [Results](./Results.md).

 ### Updating
-Feel free to give the AMIRIS project a "star" ⭐ and hit the notification bell 🔔 in order to get notifications on new releases.
-If you want to update your existing model use
+Feel free to give the AMIRIS project a "star" :star: and hit the notification bell :bell: in order to get notifications on new releases.
+**In the future**: If you want to update your existing model version use

-* `amiris download -m model` for the latest model, and
+* `amiris download -m model` to download the latest model, and
-* `amiris download -m examples` for the latest examples.
+* `amiris download -m examples` to get the latest examples.

 ## Next steps